 The Holy Spirit lifted me out of that November day in 1976 and, with an ironic chuckle, put me in the presence of the Trinity.
 Although I had several mystical experiences before this, I was excited by the clarity of this moment.
 It had finally happened.
 My unique role was about to be revealed.
 This was the moment of every actor’s dreams.

 The 1st Person of the Trinity laid out the plan.
-I was about to be put into the moment of the Annunciation.
+I was about to be cast into the moment of the Annunciation.
 The Holy Spirit was like a dancer warming up waiting for the cue to place me into the historic time of Mary’s life and of the Annunciation.
 How this was happening was unclear to me.
 If Mary agreed to the plan, the Holy Spirit was going to pour a mixture of human and divine DNA into Mary’s womb and I would be part of the mix.
-I would be part of this human and divine person, the 2nd Person of the Trinity, through life from the moment of conception until death.
+I would be part of this human and divine person, the 2nd Person of the Trinity, through the 2nd Person’s life as a human from the moment of conception until death.

 As I heard this, I stood face to face with Word that was about to made flesh and saw the absolute love and commitment that God had in making this story happen.
 The 2nd Person of the Trinity held me in a deep and loving gaze, loving me for being there, loving me for the part I was about to play.

 I started to worry about whether I could do this.
-Was this a just a delusion that I had prepared for myself to convince myself I was important?
+Was this just a delusion that I had prepared for myself to convince myself I was important?
 The Holy Spirit punched me in the shoulder to get me back to paying attention.
-“Humility lies in accepting the part.
+“Humility lies in accepting the part you play.
 Listen to the story we are telling you.”

 I was to be a witness to the life of Jesus.
 I was to make sure that human free will was always operating.
 Human beings had to be free to make their own choices and live their own lives.
 God’s Love demanded freedom.
 Love asserted the need to allow human beings the right to chose the shape of their story.
 I had intellectually known this, but now I saw with certainty how this truth was the essential promise of God’s love.
 God’s nature demanded that love must freely choose love.